Theonlyhamstertoh/MY-NOTES-AND-LEARNING/THREEJS.md

 group.position.x = 1  <-- now all items will be moved as one!
 ```
 You can also shorten the way you create mesh items.
 Put everything in one!

+## Animation
+Animation is like a stop motion.
+You move a object and take a picture.
+Move the object a bit more and take a picture.
+So you need to take 60 pictures per second to feel smooth.
+You have to make sure that your animation maintain the high framerate per second.
+If too slow, you will see the object skipping across.

+**`RequestAnimationFrame()`**
+Purpose is **not** to do **ANIMATION**.
+The purpose is to called the same function again on the next frame.

+#### Problem
+A problem that occurs is that if you have a faster framerate per second, you will make the animation go fast.
+If slow FPS, the cube will move slower.
+To solve this issue, we will need to use `DeltaTime`. `DeltaTime` is the time that is the difference from the new time to previous time.

+Let us say you have a computer that has consistent 60FPS per second and renders a new frame every 10miliseconds.
+Now, imagine you have another computer that renders at 30FPS now with every new frame with a gap of 20 ms. By the end of a minute, both the slow computer and the fast one will look smooth nontheless.
+The 10 miliseconds and the 20 are what is called DeltaTime.`30x20 = 600` and `60x10=600` are the same value.

+Let's say you are doing animation like this `cube.rotation.x = 1 * DeltaTime`

+On a fast computer, it would look like,
+`cube.rotation.x = 1 * 10.`

+On a slow computer, it would look like
+`cube.rotation.x = 1 * 20`

+From comparing the two above, you can see that on the slower computer, the rotation is essentially doubled to be twice as fast than the fast computer.
+This is what keeps the animation in sync no matter how good of a computer you have.
+The fast computer has 60 frames while the slow has 30.
+The fast will render 60 times compared to the slow rendering only 30 times.
+The slow makes up the framerate gap by doubling the rotation speed.
+1 frame in slow === 2 frames in fast.
+And that ratio works out to look smooth throughout the minute.